altruios/namshubettulpa/public/namshubettuple/restructuring.md

 *Rossin mimed looking around*
 "When would I find the time?
 I've been talking to you all day."
-`"you're a programm, cant you do things at like... the speed of thought or whatever?"`
+`"you're a program, cant you do things at like... the speed of thought or whatever?"`
 "You do things at the speed of thought."
 ~Martha paused.~